Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Education and Society / Why choose primary education?

-Why be a primary school teacher?
+Why become a primary school teacher?

 It’s no secret that a career in education ranks incredibly highly when it comes to job satisfaction.
-From making a significant impact on children’s lives to reaping the rewards of generous holiday allowance, there are so many reasons to consider becoming a teacher – but why become a primary school teacher?
+From making a significant impact on children’s lives to reaping the rewards of generous holiday allowance, there are so many reasons to consider becoming a teacher – but why become a primary teacher?

 Primary education teacher